-In the past few weeks, I’ve had several people ask me: “What exactly is shamanic astrology?”
+In the past few weeks, I've had several people ask me: “So, exactly what is shamanic astrology?”

 With interest growing in shamanism of all kinds over recent years, it's not a surprising question.

 But it's also a very personal question for me.
 Every moment I'm grateful to have spent years with some amazing and magical teachers, and experienced things I never could have imagined.

 Maybe you'll see reflections of your own journey, and realize you're not alone.

 Or maybe you'll even be inspired to explore just how far your own inner-planetary travels can take you.

 I talk to my plants.
 And my rocks.
 The trees outside my apartment.

 And yes, my planets.

 The really amazing thing is, they talk back, in their own way.